brown-band/website/README.md

 - `link`: apostrophe link provided by the person
 - `year` graduation year (2 digits, represented as a number)
   - If you’re seeing unexpected behavior because people are graduating on or after 2100, I’m sorry. (actually I’m probably dead and therefore not capable of being sorry)
 - `bio`: bio provided by the person.
 Uses a YAML [“literal block scalar”](https://web.archive.org/web/20211119210045/https://yaml-multiline.info) to preserve newlines.
 Make sure to keep the `|` after the `:`, and start the bio on the next line.
+Markdown is supported, so make sure to escape any special characters with a `\` (check by running `npm start` and then visiting http://localhost:8080/leadership/ to see if there’s anything that needs changing)

 For section leaders and appointed positions, provide the following properties:

 - `name`: the name of the position.
+Markdown is supported.
 - `people`: a list of objects with these properties:
   - `name`: the person’s full name
   - `email`: their email
   - `year`: their graduation year (2 digits, represented as a number).
-See disclaimer above about this property
+See disclaimer above about this property.

-#### Adding Buttons
+### Adding Buttons

 First, save a lossless copy of the button image for posterity (do **not** convert this back from the `.jpg`, instead make sure you get a `.png` or vector graphic file from the corsec)

 1. In the `band-media` repository, create a new folder inside `buttons` with the current year, i.e. `2031-2032`
-2. Add `.png` files for each button to that folder, with lowercased names.
+2. Add `.png` (or `.svg` or any other lossless/vector format) files for each button to that folder, with lowercased names.
 Replace spaces in the name with dashes.

 Next, back in this repo: